For your patients with overactive bladder (OAB)

 First and only

-BETA-3 agonist with
+beta-3 agonist with

 - No association with clinically significant changes to hypertension or increased blood pressure vs placebo3§||